 5.d.
 Alternative Inspection Schedule

 Currently Implementing

-ACTIVITY 2022-07: This activity to incentivize landlords to participate in the AHA's voucher programs HCV program in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.
+ACTIVITY 2022-07: This activity to incentivize landlords to participate in the AHA's voucher programs in combination with activities 2022-04, 2022-05, 2022-06, and 2022-11.

-Require inspections only once every three years for private landlord units under the HCV, VASH, EHV, and SV programs.
+Require inspections only once every three years for units under the HCV, VASH, EHV, and SV programs.
 Participants and landlords can request a special (interim) inspection at any time.
 A special inspection can be initiated by the AHA if it receives indications that the family's unit is not in compliance with HQS.

 Inspections will be scheduled based on risk after July 1, 2025.
 The activity is being changed so all inspections will be based on the results of the prior inspection.
 If the unit passes the regular inspection the first time and does not require a reinspection, the next regular inspection will be scheduled for approximately three years later.
 Otherwise, if the unit does not pass the inspection the first time and requires a reinspection, the next regular inspection will be scheduled in approximately 12 months.

 This MTW activity serves the following statutory objectives:

 ⊠Cost effectiveness

 □ Self-sufficiency

 ⊠Housing Choice

-This MTW activity has the following cost implications: □Neutral
+This MTW activity has the following cost implications:

+□Neutral

 □Increased revenue

 □ Decreased revenue

 □Increased expenditures

-□ Decreased expenditures
+□ Decreased expenditures □

 A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: □to all assisted households □only to a subset or subsets of assisted households
+This MTW activity applies:

+⊠only to a subset or subsets of assisted households

 A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: New admissions (i.e., applicants) only
+This MTW activity applies to: New admissions (i.e., applicants) only Currently assisted households only

-☐ Currently assisted households only
+□ Currently assisted households □ New admissions and currently assisted households □

 A MTW activity can apply to all family types or only selected family types.
+This MTW

-This MTW activity applies to: ⊠all family types □only to selected family types
+activity applies to: ⊠all family types

+□only to selected family types

 An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
-The AHA implemented this activity on July 1, 2023. -Starting on April 1, 2025, the
+The AHA implemented this activity on July 1, 2023.
+Starting on April 17, 2025, the AHA plans to apply this activity to the VASH, EHV and SV programs.